-THAT THE FAILURE TO REGULARLY VISIT A PHYSICIAN IS MOST SERIOUS
+In reviewing recent data it becomes painfully apparent THAT THE FAILURE TO REGULARLY VISIT A PHYSICIAN IS MOST SERIOUS AMONG LOW-INCOME FAMILIES FOR EXAMPLE, 62% OF THE CHILDREN UNDER 17 IN LOW-INCOME FAMILIES, ACCORDING TO A RECENT STUDY, HAVE NEVER BEEN IN A DENTIST'S CHAIR, COMPARED TO 27% FROM HIGHER INCOME FAMILIES.

-FAMILIES, ACCORDING TO A RECENT STUDY, HAVE NEVER BEEN IN A DENTIST'S CHAIR, COMPARED TO 27% FROM HIGHER INCOME (Dentucting - need FAMILIES.
 OBVIOUSLY SOMETHING NEEDS TO BE DONE TO IMPROVE THE ACCESS TO GOOD HEALTH CARE FOR THESE CHILDREN.
-I HAVE INTRODUCED THE CHILD AND MATERNAL HEALTH CARE EXTENSION ACT TO HELP SOLVE THIS SERIOUS PROBLEM.
-IT WOULD SIGNAL THE INITIATION OF A NEW CHILD AND MATERNAL HEALTH CARE POLICY FOR THE UNITED STATES (IT WOULD AUTHORIZE A PROGRAM GUARANTEEING THAT ALL INFANTS, CHILDREN, AND PREGNANT WOMEN,
+(Edec 400)

-WITHOUT REGARD TO THEIR PLACE OF RESIDENCE OR FAMILY INCOME,
+HAVE INTRODUCED THE CHILD AND MATERNAL HEALTH CARE EXTENSION ACT TO HELP SOLVE THIS SERIOUS PROBLEM.
+IT WOULD SIGNAL THE INITIATION OF A NEW CHILD AND MATERNAL HEALTH CARE POLICY FOR THE UNITED STATES IT WOULD AUTHORIZE A PROGRAM GUARANTEEING THAT ALL INFANTS, CHILDREN, AND PREGNANT WOMEN, WITHOUT REGARD TO THEIR PLACE OF RESIDENCE OR FAMILY INCOME, WILL HAVE EQUAL ACCESS TO MEDICAL DIAGNOSIS, SCREENING, AND COMPREHENSIVE MEDICAL CARE.